Sector Mean Reversion on Canadian Stocks (TSX): 11.17% CAGR, +5.91% vs TSX Composite

 Takeaway

-Sector mean reversion on the TSX produced 8.41% CAGR in CAD over 26 years, +0.38% annually above SPY.
-The strategy is technically positive over the full period.
-It's hard to recommend.
+Sector mean reversion on the TSX produced 11.17% CAGR in CAD over 26 years, +5.91% annually above the TSX Composite.
+The 1,467.74% total return over 26 years is a strong result.
+The ride to get there is not.

 The core issue is structural.
 Canada's economy is resource-heavy, and resource sectors don't follow the same mean-reversion dynamics as diversified markets.
 Energy underperforming for 12 months on the TSX might be the first year of a 3-year commodity downturn.
 Buying beaten-down oil and gas stocks when the oil cycle hasn't bottomed is a different bet than buying beaten-down utilities after a rate scare.